Thraka/FreeDOS-B/README.md

 * Native SATA inferance not supported.

-## How to Build
+## How to Build Disc Image

 * FreeDOS B uses mkisofs.
-You should in Linux for compiling.
-For compiling, you should run build.sh. mkisofs outputs FreeDOS_B.iso that is optical disc image file for FreeDOS B.
+You should in Linux for building image.
+For building image, you should run "build.sh". mkisofs outputs FreeDOS_B.iso that is optical disc image file for FreeDOS B.